-- 1. The initiative was launched to modernize the Indian economy to

-- to modernize the Indian economy to make all governments services available electronically.
+1. The initiative was launched to modernize the Indian economy to make all governments services available electronically.

 - a) Standup India b) Startup India

 - c) Digital India d) Make in India

 - 2. is designed to transform India

-- to a global design and manufacturing hub.
+to a global design and manufacturing hub.

-- a) Digital India b) Make in India

-- c) Startup India d) Design India.
+- a) Digital India b) Make in India - c) Startup India d) Design India.

-- 3. is the Government of India's endeavour to promote culture of innovation and entrepreneurship.
+3. is the Government of India's endeavour to promote culture of innovation and entrepreneurship.

 - a) AIM b) STEP

 - c) SEED d) AIC

 - 4. should cover aspects like sources of finance, technical know-how, source of labour and raw material, market